basf/mamba-tabular/docs/_build/html/_sources/homepage.md

 These distribution classes allow `MambularLSS` to flexibly model a wide variety of data types and distributions, providing users with the tools needed to capture the full complexity of their data.

-### Use Cases for MambularLSS:

-- **Risk Assessment**: In finance or insurance, understanding the range and likelihood of potential losses is as important as predicting average outcomes.
-- **Demand Forecasting**: For inventory management, capturing the variability in product demand helps in optimizing stock levels.
-- **Personalized Medicine**: In healthcare, distributional regression can predict a range of possible patient responses to a treatment, aiding in personalized therapy planning.

 ### Getting Started with MambularLSS:

 To integrate distributional regression into your workflow with `MambularLSS`, start by initializing the model with your desired configuration, similar to other Mambular models: